 Background: Cancer is the second leading cause of death in the United States and Texas.
-It is estimated that more than 107,000 Texans will be diagnosed with cancer and approximately 38,000 Texans will die of cancer during 2011.
-The risk of developing many cancers can be reduced by personal behavior changes (e.g., smoking cessation, improved nutrition, and increased physical activity).
+It is estimated that more than 110,000 Texans will be diagnosed with cancer and approximately 39,000 Texans will die of cancer during 2012.1 The risk of developing many cancers can be reduced by personal behavior changes (e.g., smoking cessation, improved nutrition, and increased physical activity).
 Some cancers can be prevented if tissue changes are detected early and the tissues are removed at a precancerous stage (e.g., precancerous colon polyps or precancerous changes in cervical tissue).
 Research has shown that some types of cancer can be "cured" if detected during early stages of development and treated promptly and appropriately.
 Other cancers can be controlled for many years with appropriate treatment and support services.
-Education and awareness are key to changing personal and practice behaviors that lead to cancer prevention, risk reduction, and early detection, but they must be followed by strategies that motivate, initiate, and sustain behavior change.
+Education and awareness are key to changing personal behaviors that lead to cancer prevention, risk reduction, and early detection, but they must be followed by strategies that motivate, initiate, and sustain behavior change.

-Scope: Public and professional education and training may include efforts aimed at:
+Scope: Public education and outreach may include efforts aimed at:

-Primary prevention (e.g., delivery of vaccines that reduce the risk of cancer, evidence-based screening and counseling services for behaviors associated with cancer risk such as obesity, alcohol misuse, etc.)

-- Secondary prevention (e.g., risk-appropriate cancer screening guidelines for mammography, colonoscopy, Pap test) - Tertiary prevention (e.g., prevention and detection of new and recurrent cancer as well as interventions for the consequences of cancer and its treatment, such as physical rehabilitation/therapy, psychosocial interventions, survivor care plans, palliative care services)
+- Primary prevention (e.g., delivery of vaccines that reduce the risk of cancer, evidence-based screening and counseling services for behaviors associated with cancer risk such as obesity, alcohol misuse, etc.) - Secondary prevention (e.g., risk-appropriate cancer screening guidelines for mammography, colonoscopy, Pap test) - Tertiary prevention (e.g., prevention and detection of new and recurrent cancer as well as interventions for the consequences of cancer and its treatment, such as physical rehabilitation/therapy, psychosocial interventions, survivor care plans, palliative care services)

-Priority will be given to applications that propose innovation in the delivery of evidence- and needs-based education, outreach, and training efforts that have the potential to create demonstrable and sustainable change in behaviors that can prevent cancer or reduce the risk of cancer within a relatively short time, leverage existing resources, navigate participants to prevention services and can demonstrate the impact on public health behaviors by taking preventive measures.
+Priority will be given to applications that propose innovation in the delivery of evidence- and needsbased education and outreach efforts that have the potential to create demonstrable and sustainable change in behaviors that can prevent cancer or reduce the risk of cancer within a relatively short time, leverage existing resources, navigate participants to prevention services, and can demonstrate the impact on public health behaviors by individuals taking preventive measures.

-It is anticipated that the development time for the proposed evidence-based program(s) would be minimal and that delivery of educational or training program(s) to public and/or professional audiences would begin no later than 6 to 8 months after the contract effective date.
-In addition, sufficient time should be allowed for followup after completion of the educational program(s) to identify behavioral changes and professional and patient outcomes.
+It is anticipated that the development time for the proposed evidence-based program(s) would be minimal and that delivery of educational program(s) to public audiences would begin no later than 6 to 8 months after the contract effective date.
+In addition, sufficient time should be allowed for follow-up after completion of the educational program(s) to identify behavioral changes and patient outcomes.

-A. Health Promotion, Public Education, and Outreach Programs.
-CPRIT's Health Promotion, Public Education, and Outreach Programs will focus on the development and delivery of culturally competent, evidence-based methods of community education, outreach, and support on primary prevention, early detection, and survivorship.
+CPRIT's Behavior Change Through Public Education Programs will focus on the development and delivery of culturally competent, evidence-based methods of community education, outreach, and support on primary prevention, early detection, and survivorship.
 The applicant should demonstrate knowledge of evidence-based education, outreach, and support strategies; however, CPRIT is seeking projects and partnerships that will apply evidence-based strategies in novel ways that support personal behavior change, thereby leading to cancer prevention, risk reduction, and early detection and to improvements in the quality of life for survivors.

 Applicants should propose active, rather than passive, education and outreach strategies that are designed to reach, engage, and motivate people and that include plans for realistic action and sustainable behavior change.
-Applicants must assist participants in obtaining the prevention interventions being promoted (providing navigation, assisting with scheduling, etc.) and have a process for tracking participants to report on actions taken.
-For example, a breast cancer education project should include navigation to risk-appropriate screening, follow up with participants and/or professionals to confirm screening took place and, capture the results of the screening test (see Section 2.3.3).
+Applicants must assist participants in obtaining the prevention interventions being promoted (providing navigation, assisting with scheduling screening, etc.) and have a process for tracking participants to report on actions taken.
+For example, a breast cancer education project should include navigation to risk-appropriate screening, follow-up with participants and/or professionals to confirm screening took place, and capture of the results of the screening test (see Section 2.3.3).